• Skip to primary navigation

 Helpful tips that will make this recipe turn out perfect!

-• For faster melting preheat the crockpot.
+• For faster melting preheat the crockpot for 10 minutes.
 Melting takes about 20 to 30 minutes (or less) once the crockpot is warm.

 • To prevent sticking spray nonstick spray or rub butter, or other oil before adding chocolate.